 Exponential function has a relationship with compartmental models.
 In pharmacokinetic one-compartment model drug clearance can be estimated by fitting a single exponential function to the decreasing curve of the drug plasma concentration.
 Sum of exponential functions can be used to describe the kinetics of models with more compartments.

 Sums of exponential functions (Figure 1) can also be used to fit the decreasing tail of bolus plasma or blood curves collected during a PET study for estimating the plasma pharmacokinetics of the radiotracer.

-Monoexponential extrapolation of tracer clearance curves is a common procedure (Lassen & Sejrsen, 1971).
+Monoexponential extrapolation of radiopharmaceutical clearance curves is a common procedure (Lassen & Sejrsen, 1971).
 For extrapolating the input curve, extrapol can be used.
-However, better approach usually is to write a script which first fits 2 or 3 exponential function (with fit_exp) to the input data starting at some time after the peak is passed, then computes the fitted TAC at desired time points using fit2dat, and finally combines the original TAC and fitted tail using dftcat.
+However, better approach usually is to write a script which first fits 2 or 3 exponential function with fit_exp to the input data starting at some time after the peak is passed, or automatically determined number of exponentials after peak with fit_dexp; then computes the fitted data curve at desired time points using fit2dat, and finally combines the original data and fitted tail using taccat.

 Arterial curves after bolus injection can be very concave, and decent fitting requires N≥3.
 Instead of that, residence times can be approximated by gamma distribution, which can be interpreted in terms of recirculatory pharmacokinetic model (Weiss, 1983), or with a form of Weibull distribution (Piotrovskii, 1987a, 1987b), using either of the functions

 instead of one of the exponential terms.
 In these functions 0<β<1.
 By setting β to zero or one, respectively, the functions become normal exponentials.